guibranco/guibranco/README.md

 - 🔭 I’m currently working on a bank, as a backend engineer, using C#, Docker, Azure DevOps and SQL Server to develop the PIX solution (Brazilian Instant Payments system).
 - 🌱 I’m currently learning Rust and Python.
 - 👯 I’m looking to collaborate on open source integrations projects with payment gateways, courier platforms and e-commerces platforms.
-- 💬 Ask me about PHP, JS (both frontend and backend, with NodeJS) and C#.
+- 💬 Ask me about PHP, C# and JS (both frontend and backend, with NodeJS).
 - 📫 How to reach me: guilherme@guilhermebranco.com.br
 - ⚡ Fun fact: LEGO lover.